 Keep your environment cool

-Keeping your living space cool is especially important for infants, the elderly, people with chronic health conditions and those who can’t look after themselves it is also incredibly important for those who need to stay at home this summer.
+Keeping your living space cool is especially important for infants, older people, those with chronic health conditions and people who can’t look after themselves.

-- place a thermometer in your main living space and bedroom to keep a check on the temperature.
+- place a thermometer in your main living space and bedroom to check the temperature.

 - keep windows that are exposed to the sun closed during the day.
 Open windows at night when the temperature has dropped.
-(Remember to close windows to keep your home secure.)
+(Remember to close them when you go to bed to keep your home secure.)

 - Ensure that babies, children or older people are not left alone in stationary cars.